carmenhchung-zz/carmenhchung/README.md

 ## 📖 My Story

 I graduated with a Bachelor of Arts/Bachelor of Laws (with Honors) from the University of New South Wales, before working internationally as a corporate lawyer for seven years.
 In 2017, I discovered my passion for coding after being awarded the Women in Tech Scholarship to study at Coder Academy in Sydney, Australia.

-I am currently working as a full stack Software Engineer (Node & Vue.js) at CompliSpace.
+I was a full stack Software Engineer for three years at Valiant Finance and CompliSpace, before making the pivot into product management.
+I am currently a Product Manager at Linktree.

 My mission is to work collaboratively with others to solve real-world problems with fresh, creative tech solutions that follow industry best practices.